eyeballz/java-figo/README.md

 // now do your API calls
 ```

-You can add valid SSL fingerprints by adding them to the `FIGO_API_FINGERPRINTS` environment variable.
+You can add valid SSL fingerprints by adding them to the `FIGO_SSL_FINGERPRINT` environment variable.
 Fingerprints
 need to be added in HEX format without column delimiters.
 A column delimiter is used to indicate the next element in
 the list of fingerprints.